All Episodes

 And looking at the EKGs, you can see that they actually fibrillate their heart.

-That yogis have a power that was once thought to be impossible, that by channeling this spiritual energy into their heart, They make their heart fibrillate temporarily and then stop their pulse.
+That yogis have a power that was once thought to be impossible, that by channeling this spiritual energy into their heart, they make their heart fibrillate temporarily and then stop their pulse.

-They have no pulse but they still live because their heart is beating irregularly and this is something that was thought to be impossible but there it is in the laboratory.
+They have no pulse, but they still live because their heart is beating irregularly, and this is something that was thought to be impossible, but there it is in the laboratory.

 Can you explain it?

-Well, the latest thinking is that the brain has the ability to control consciously It's part of the autonomic nervous system, which controls breathing.
+Well, the latest thinking is that the brain has the ability to control consciously part of the autonomic nervous system, which controls breathing.

 But that implies neural connections.